Visual acuity in one eye 10/200 (3/60) or better

 A 0% rating requires: In the other eye 20/40 (6/12).
 A 100% rating requires: No light perception (NLP) in both eyes; or corrected visual acuity 5/200 or less in the better eye (using Table V of 38 CFR Part 4).
 Entitlement to special monthly compensation under 38 USC 1114(l)..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Visual acuity in one eye 10/200 (3/60) or better?
+What evidence supports a higher rating for Visual acuity in one eye 10/200 (3/60) or better?

 Get a Personalized Rating Analysis